 \section{Abstract}

-We propose the simulation of every non-interacting time-periodic tight-binding Hamiltonian in electrical circuits with inductors and capacitors.
-First the time periodic Hamiltonian is mapped into a static Floquet Hamiltonian and so the time dimension is transformed into the Floquet dimension which in electric circuits is simulated as the additional dimension in space.
-However, the number of copies of the system which must be considered in this new dimension is controlled by the frequency and bandwidth.
-Furthermore, we show that the topological edge states (including anomalous edge states in the dynamical gap) can be detected in circuit by measuring the divergence of impedance between the nodes.
-Our results provide a simple and promising way to investigate and manipulate Floquet topological phases in electric circuits.
+We present a method for simulating any non-interacting and time-periodic tight-binding Hamiltonian in Fourier space using electric circuits made of inductors and capacitors.
+We first map the time-periodic Hamiltonian to a Floquet Hamiltonian, which converts the time dimension into a Floquet dimension.
+In electric circuits, this Floquet dimension is simulated as an extra spatial dimension without any time dependency in the electrical elements.
+The number of replicas needed in the Floquet Hamiltonian depends on the frequency and strength of the drive.
+We also demonstrate that we can detect the topological edge states (including the anomalous edge states in the dynamical gap) in an electric circuit by measuring the two-point impedance between the nodes.
+Our method paves a simple and promising way to explore and control Floquet topological phases in electric circuits.